Additional Dwelling Unit toolkit

 - Do you plan to build the unit inside the footprint of your home?

-- If your home is in the FEMA Flood Zone, is the basement or first floor elevation ("Top of Bottom Floor" on an elevation certificate) above the Base Flood Elevation (BFE)?
+- If your home is in the FEMA Flood Zone and you want to build a basement unit, is the basement or first floor elevation ("Top of Bottom Floor" on an elevation certificate) above the Base Flood Elevation (BFE)?

-Below are some important code and other design considerations for additional dwelling units.
+Below are some important code and other design considerations for ADUs.
 There must be:

 - a full unit, which includes a bathroom and kitchen